konfound-project/konfound/joss-paper/paper.md

 ---
-title: 'Konfound: An R Sensitivity Analysis Package to Quantify the Robustness of Causal'
+title: 'konfound: An R Sensitivity Analysis Package to Quantify the Robustness of Causal'
 tags:
 - Sensitivity analysis